 What other nutrients support glucosamine and chondroitin metabolism?

-The most important nutrients needed for optimal function of all our cells, tissues and organs are the essential macro and micro minerals.
+The most important nutrients needed for optimal function of all our cells, tissues and organs are minerals.
 These are the fundamental building blocks of our physical body.
 On top of the biochemical framework formed by these minerals, glucosamine and chondroitin add the raw material for our bodies to maintain and repair the components critical for healthy joint mobility and function.
-Therefore it’s important to get your overall mineral intake in the right balance for optimal biochemistry to facilitate production or metabolism of glucosamine and chondroitin from all sources.
+Therefore, it’s important to get your overall mineral intake in the right balance for optimal biochemistry to facilitate production or metabolism of glucosamine and chondroitin from all sources.

 Hyaluronic acid, collagen, methsulfonylmethane (MSM), omega 3 fatty acids, vitamin D and vitamin C are all important nutrients needed alongside glucosamine and chondroitin for synthesis and maintenance of healthy joints.